Undistraction/warp-grid/README.md

 ### Interpolations

-A lot of the work done by the package involves interplolation.
+A lot of the work done by the package involves interpolation.
 The grid also supports configuration params that change how it performs these interpolations.

 #### interpolationStrategy

 `interpolationStrategy` changes the algorithm used to interpolate the position of points along a curve.
 These algorithms are used in calculating the location of points within the bounds.
-This value can be either a string, a function, or a tupple of two functions.
+This value can be either a string, a function, or a tuple of two functions.

-If it's a string it can be either `even` (the default) or `linear`. `linear` is a simple form of interplation that results in a distribution that is affected by the amount of curvature of the bounds. `even` uses a more complex approach and usually results in more evenly distributed results.
+If it's a string it can be either `even` (the default) or `linear`. `linear` is a simple form of interpolation that results in a distribution that is affected by the amount of curvature of the bounds. `even` uses a more complex approach and usually results in more evenly distributed results.
 However this comes at the cost of performance.

-Alternatively a single factory function, or a tupple of two factory functions (one for each axis) can be supplied.
+Alternatively a single factory function, or a tuple of two factory functions (one for each axis) can be supplied.

 ```typeScript
 {